HubSpot/ui-extensions-examples/charts-example/public/README.md

-## Running charts example against public app
+## Run charts example with a public app

 ### 1. Install dependencies